Creator mode is a LinkedIn profile feature launched in April 2021, to support content creators.

 Featured section.

-With creator mode on, the Featured section moves up the profile.
-This is where you can showcase your best LinkedIn posts, articles and external content, including videos.
+Your Featured section is where you can showcase your best LinkedIn posts, articles and external content, including videos.

 The Featured section itself isn’t any different from that found in non-creator mode profiles.
 Only its position changes.